||Police Officer I

 The Police Officer is a sworn law enforcement position (State of WI, LESB certified) responsible for providing a full range of law enforcement services: enforce laws, investigate complaints, investigate incidents which may have an impact on the University, maintain order, assist people, identify criminal activity, apprehend and arrest offenders, identify the source of problems in the community and work with the community to resolve issues.

-Police Officers must at all times support the department's mission, providing essential law enforcement functions, respecting the rights and dignity of all individuals, deal ethically with the public, valuing trustworthiness, respect, responsibility, justice, fairness, caring, civic virtue and citizenship; having character, pride and professionalism.
+Police Officers must at all times support the department's mission, providing essential law enforcement functions, respecting the rights and dignity of all individuals, dealing ethically with the public, valuing trustworthiness, respect, responsibility, justice, fairness, caring, civic virtue, and citizenship; having character, pride and professionalism.

 25% Proactive Community Policing Strategies

-1. Use problem solving strategies, critical-thinking, confident decision-making skills and appropriate use of discretion while engaging with partners to manage human behavior.
+- Use problem-solving strategies, critical thinking, confident decision-making skills, and appropriate use of discretion while engaging with partners to manage human behavior.

-2. Analyze data, create crime prevention strategies, be accountable for and lead community services in your assigned geographical area.
-Work with the community to identify and resolve problems within the area your geographically responsible for.
+- Analyze data, create crime prevention strategies, and be accountable for and lead community services in your assigned geographical area.
+Work with the community to identify and resolve problems within the area you are geographically responsible for.

-3. Speak to and engage with the community on such topics as the police department, personal security, traffic safety, drug and alcohol issues, sexual violence and other critical law-enforcement topics.
+- Speak to and engage with the community on such topics as the police department, personal security, traffic safety, drug and alcohol issues, sexual violence, and other critical law enforcement topics.

-4. Conduct checks of University physical properties and report / resolve maintenance and security discrepancies.
+- Conduct checks of University physical properties and report/resolve maintenance and security discrepancies.

 25% Law Enforcement Activities